Register a death

 Tell Us Once

-When someone dies you will also need to notify a number of different government departments and local services with a lot of similar information.
+When a person dies, you also need to notify a number of different government departments and local services with a lot of similar information.
 The Tell Us Once service makes this process much easier.